bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

-- **Consequence: this design point was reached by building the alternative first and proving it unnecessary, not by reasoning it out in advance.** An earlier iteration gave `interactive_fiction` its own content-addressed blob table (mirroring `ThumbnailFiles`'s shape) so story images could be evaluated end-to-end without waiting on the rest of the gallery's ingestion path to be ready.
+- **Consequence: this design point was reached by building the alternative first and proving it unnecessary, not by reasoning it out in advance.** An earlier iteration gave `interactive_fiction` its own content-addressed blob table (mirroring `ThumbnailFiles`'s field layout) so story images could be evaluated end-to-end without waiting on the rest of the gallery's ingestion path to be ready.
 Once that path was proven — a story's images are ordinary files under `Albums/`, scanned and tracked by the gallery exactly like everything else — the blob table was redundant with what